 Alopecia is unpredictable hair loss due to an unknown cause.
 Regrowth of hair may or may not occur.
 Hair loss is usually confined to the head and face, although the entire body may be involved.
 (For more information on this disorder, choose "Alopecia" as your search term in the Rare Disease Database.)

 Vitiligo is characterized by spots on the skin with decreased pigmentation.
 These areas are usually sharply demarcated with increased coloring (hyperpigmentation) on the borders, and are often symmetrical in shape.
-The face, neck, hands, abdomen, and thighs are most often effected.
+The face, neck, hands, abdomen, and thighs are most often affected.
 The hair and skin in the area are usually white.
 The white areas are prone to sunburn and should be protected from sunlight.
 (For more information on this disorder, choose "Vitiligo" as your search term in the Rare Disease Database.)

 Glaucoma may occur as a secondary characteristic of VKH disease.
 It is characterized by increased pressure within the eye.
 If left untreated the increased pressure may affect the lens and optic nerve of the eye, resulting in eventual blindness.
 Some symptoms for people to be aware of are: blurred vision, rainbow colored halos around lights, and loss of side vision resulting in "tunnel vision."